CSLewin/NeonSunset/NEON SUNET.md

 - Defender has two options: Block/Parry or Dodge.

   - Block/Parry: Roll 1d10+Grace+Swordplay or 1d10+Might+Brawling to defend against the same.
+A melee weapon is required to block/parry against a melee weapon; an improvised weapon can be used at -1d.
 Brawling can be used to defend against swordplay if the defender has at least one cyberlimb.

     - If Attacker's roll meets or beats Defender's roll, Attacker deals full damage.